nixworks/public/news/2017/09/13/index.md

 European Commission President Jean-Claude Juncker made key proposals in his annual State of the European Union address to the European Parliament on Wednesday.

 ### [In an official dinner hosted by the United States President, Donald Trump and leaders of the Democratic party Chuck Schumer and Nancy Pelosi agree to fix DACA but disagree with the details, with Trump denying on Twitter the following day that a deal had been made which excluded funding for his proposed wall on the Mexico-United States border. ](/news/2017/09/13/in-an-official-dinner-hosted-by-the-united-states-president-donald-trump-and-leaders-of-the-democratic-party-chuck-schumer-and-nancy-pelosi.md)
-_Context: American, Chuck Schumer, Democratic, Donald Trump, Nancy Pelosi, U.S. President_
+_Context: Chuck Schumer, Democratic, Donald Trump, Nancy Pelosi, U.S., U.S. President_

 ### [Scientists hope to revive the extinct Floreana island tortoise using a 'genetically-informed' captive breeding program with the tortoises closest ancestors. ](/news/2017/09/13/scientists-hope-to-revive-the-extinct-floreana-island-tortoise-using-a-genetically-informed-captive-breeding-program-with-the-tortoises-cl.md)
 Scientists from around the world are hoping to return a lost species of giant tortoise to one of the world-famous Galápagos islands.